SETTING UP A SALES COMPENSATION PLAN

 Further Reading

 Workers’ Compensation covers medical and other expenses if you suffer an injury or illness from work-related activities.
-You may wonder, though, if you can file a claim if you’re injured during your commute, especially if you carpool with co-workers ...
+You may wonder whether you can file a claim if you’re injured during your commute, for example when carpooling with co-workers o...

-The conditions enumerated in a workers' compensation policy define rights and obligations to the parties.
-They outline governance of the day to day relationship between a carrier and an insured.
-Typical conditions include: 1.
-The first named...
+The conditions enumerated in a workers' compensation policy define rights and obligations for the parties.
+They outline governance of the day-to-day relationship between a carrier and an insured.
+Typical conditions include The first named insure...

-Every industry develops its own terminology and jargon which helps them communicate quickly and easily.
-Often learning it all is just a matter of putting the time into the experience, but sometimes by learning the more complex terms, you stand a bett...
+Every industry develops its own terminology and jargon that helps people communicate more quickly.
+Often learning it all is a matter of experience, but understanding a few specific terms can help you feel more confident if an employee has an injury...